-While the US occupation zone in post-WWII Germany admitted refugees, the French zone restricted immigration.
-The consequence for refugee settlements can be seen clearly comparing municipalities in a narrow band around the border between the two occupation zones in South-West Germany.
-In 1950, one year after the occupation zones were dissolved, the ratio of refugees to non-refugees was 18 percentage points higher on the former US side of the border.
+While the 1945-1949 occupation zone of the US in post-war Germany admitted refugees, the French zone restricted immigration.
+The consequence for refugee settlements can be seen clearly by comparing municipalities in a narrow band around the border between the two occupation zones in South-West Germany.
+In 1950, one year after both occupation zones were dissolved, the ratio of refugees to non-refugees was 18 percentage points higher on the former US side of the border.
 This is not too surprising.
 After the war, because of the large inflow of refugees and extensive war destruction in cities, refugees searched for housing throughout the occupation zones that admitted them.

-As a result of the inflow of refugees, population density on the US side rose above the French side of the South-West German occupation-zone border.
-Never before had there been a significant difference in density.
-The differential in population density persists to 2020, more than 70 years after the occupation zones were dissolved.
-The higher population density today on the former US side of the border coincides with higher productivity, wages, and rents.
-We argue that these economic differences reflect agglomeration effects driven by the higher population density where refugees had been allowed settle.
-We provide evidence on the type of agglomeration effects involved; show that effects spill across neighboring municipalities; and document a gradual built up of economic differences after the occupation zones were dissolved.
-In contrast, although we look very broadly, we find no empirical evidence for potential alternative explanations.
+As a result of the inflow of refugees, the population density of municipalities on the US side of the South-West German occupation-zone border rose above the population density of municipalities on the French side.
+Never before had there been such a difference in population density.
+The higher population density in municipalities on the former US side of the 1945-1949 border persists to 2020, more than 70 years after the occupation zones were dissolved.
+The higher population density today coincides with higher productivity, wages, and rents.
+We provide evidence that these differences are sustained by agglomeration economies.
+In contrast, although we look very broadly, we find no empirical evidence for potential alternative explanations: municipalities across the 1945-1949 border were not different before WWII and differences today cannot be explained by social and economic policies, regulations, laws, or institutions other than the US policy of admitting refugees and the French policy of restricting access.
+References